 Your eyebrows have a similar four-phased growth cycle, except the growth phase is considerably shorter.
 Your scalp hair can stay in the growth phase for up to 7 years, while your brows will normally only remain in this stage for up to 3 months.
 The other phases are comparable in length.
 This means that your eyebrows are renewed much more frequently than your scalp hair, but it still takes them 3-4 months to complete this cycle [3].

 However, if you are experiencing autoimmune eyebrow loss or damage to your follicles from overplucking, you may have to wait longer for the condition to reverse itself or even get hair growth treatment before you can see new strands emerge.
-If 6 months have passed and there are no signs of regrowth, it is a good idea to see a trichologist for an accurate diagnosis and treatment.
+If you haven’t seen any hair growth after 6 months, it is a good idea to see a trichologist for an accurate diagnosis and treatment.

 Once a new growth cycle has begun, you can expect your eyebrows to grow around 0.12 – 0.14 mm a day.
 So it can take another approximately 2-3 months before they will reach their full length [3].